 Genesis 3:8

-God walked in the garden with his man and woman, but their lack of trust and obedience separated them from His presence.
+God walked in the garden with this man and woman, but their lack of trust and obedience separated them from His presence.
 And so began the plan for redemption.
 The plan to restore the world back to the original vision–God living with humanity.

 It has been a long process.